Nickguitar/VPNTabs/README.md

 *The envoriment variable* `OVPN_FILE` *is used to know which file OpenVPN should use*

 ### If everything is ok, you should see port 3128 (or whatever you have chosen) listening on your machine.
+If you chose Tor, you should see port 9050.
 ```
 $ netstat -tapeno | grep 3128
 tcp     0    0 0.0.0.0:3128       0.0.0.0:*    LISTEN    0   5767579  -  off (0.00/0/0)